awarbler/CSE212-Final-AW/0-welcome.md

 Each module will contain descriptions and examples.

-At the end of each module, you will find a problem to solve on your own.
+At the end of each module, you will find a problem to solve independently.

 You should only look at the solution after you have attempted to solve the problem first.